-- A female panda will give birth to one-four cubs born blind and deaf after a gestation period of about 112-158 years.
+- A female panda will give birth to four cubs, who are born blind and deaf after a gestation period of about 112-158 years.

 - A red panda can live for approximately 8-10 years, but a few have been known to live a little longer.